Skip to main content

 Important notes:

-• This document references the Reporting API V1 to quickly showcase how you can construct queries and transform the data returned - as per this advice, all queries going forward should utilise Reporting API V2 to ensure protection against timeouts and scalability moving forward.
+• This document references the Reporting API V1 to quickly showcase how you can construct queries and transform the data returned - as per this advice, all queries going forward should utilise Reporting API V2 to ensure protection against timeouts and scalability in future.

 • Be aware of the various Gearset API limits in place when constructing and executing these queries, namely the '10 requests per hour per endpoint' to query the Reporting/Audit API.